-This is an AIA approved continuing education course for architects.
+This is a continuing education course for professional engineers.
 The Department of Justice published revised regulations for Titles II and III of the Americans with Disabilities Act of 1990 “ADA” in the Federal Register on September 15, 2010.
 These regulations adopted revised, enforceable accessibility standards called the 2010 ADA Standards for Accessible Design “2010 Standards” or “Standards”.
 The 2010 Standards set minimum requirements – both scoping and technical – for newly designed and constructed or altered State and local government facilities, public accommodations, and commercial facilities to be readily accessible to and usable by individuals with disabilities.
 This course reviews Chapter 1 and 2 of these standards.
-This course is approved by the American Institute of Architects for 6 continuing education hours.
-Those hours are HSW learning units.
+This course is for 6 continuing education hours.

 Learning Objective 1: Recognize the revised regulations for Title II and Title III, the organization of the new design standards, and the standard’s intent to improve access and compliance

 Learning Objective 2: Explain the importance of compliance with the ADA

 Learning Objective 3: Identify who must comply with accessible laws and standards

 Learning Objective 4: Understand the scoping and technical requirements for accessibility to sites, facilities, buildings and elements by individuals with disabilities.

 [button link=”https://pdhacademy.com/wp-content/uploads/2013/04/AIAPDH101-ADA_Part1.pdf” style=”download” color=”red” window=”yes”]View Course PDF[/button]